PersonalHub360/hello-obnd/replit.md

 - **Typography:** Inter (sans-serif) for general text and JetBrains Mono for monospace.
 - **Responsiveness:** Layouts are fully responsive, adapting to desktop, tablet, and mobile screens.
 - **Interactive Elements:** Features a collapsible sidebar navigation with a stunning blue-to-purple gradient background, floating blur orbs, glassmorphism effects, and glowing active states.
 The login page also incorporates a glassmorphism design with animated backgrounds.
-- **Theming:** Supports light/dark mode with persistent user preference.
-The gradient sidebar maintains consistent appearance across both themes.
+- **Theming:** Supports 5 theme options (Light, Dark, Blue, Green, Purple) with persistent user preference stored in localStorage.
+Each theme provides a complete color scheme with carefully designed contrast and readability.
+The gradient sidebar maintains consistent appearance across all themes.
 - **User Feedback:** Includes loading states and toast notifications for error handling and user feedback.

 **Technical Implementations:**